-(DISTRICT) Individual contest directors shall give the contest roster/results form and sorting envelopes to the district director immediately after the contest.
-The district meet director is responsible for entering results into the UIL Spring Meet Online Entry System.
+(DISTRICT) Individual contest directors shall give the contest roster/results to the district director immediately after the contest.
+The district meet director is responsible for entering results into the UIL Online Entry System.
 District results must be submitted into the online system and made available for public review by 5 p.m. on the Monday following the second district week.

-(REGION) Individual contest directors shall give the contest roster/results form and sorting envelopes to the regional director immediately after the contest.
-The regional meet director is responsible for entering results into the UIL Spring Meet Online Entry System and making them available for public review by 5 p.m. of the Monday following the regional meet.
+(REGION) Individual contest directors shall give the contest roster/results to the regional director immediately after the contest.
+The regional meet director is responsible for entering results into the UIL Online Entry System and making them available for public review by 5 p.m. of the Monday following the regional meet.
 Regional directors shall also provide a list of contestant absentees if alternates were not present to take these individuals' places.